Deformation Quantization for Actions of K\"ahlerian Lie Groups: A tempered pair from the one-point phase

 Then the corresponding multipliers $\alpha_k:=\bE^{-1}\,\widetilde{X}_k\,\bE$ satisfy conditions (i) and (ii) of Definition \ref{TEMPADM}, with $\rho_k=2$ and the $\mu_k$'s are given by the $\bm_k$'s of Lemma \ref{lem:temp}. \end{lem}

-At last, we observe that tameness (see Definition \ref{tame}) follows from Lemma \ref{fd-explicit} and arguments very similar to those of Corollary \ref{MWP}.
+Lastly, we observe that tameness (see Definition \ref{tame}) follows from Lemma \ref{fd-explicit} and arguments very similar to those of Corollary \ref{MWP}.
 We then summarize all this by stating the main result of this section:

-\begin{thm} Let $\S$ be an elementary normal $\bf j$-group and let $\bS\in C^\infty(\S)$ as given in \eqref{bS}.
+\begin{thm} Let $\S$ be an elementary normal $\bf j$-group and let $\bS\in C^\infty(\S)$ be as given in \eqref{bS}.
 Then the pair $(\S,\bf S)$ is tempered, admissible and tame. \end{thm}

-\begin{rmk} {\rm For $\B$ a generic normal $\bf j$-group $\B$, we could also define a one-point tempered pair, by setting
+\begin{rmk} For $\B$ a generic normal $\bf j$-group $\B$, we could also define a one-point tempered pair, by setting

-where ${\bf S}^{\S_j}$ is the one-point phase of each elementary factor of $\B$ in the parametrization $g=g_1\dots g_N\in\B$, relative to a Pyatetskii-Shapiro decomposition.
-Then temperedness and admissibility will follow from arguments very similar than those of Theorem \ref{TASP}.} \end{rmk}
+where ${\bf S}^{\S_j}$ is the one-point phase \eqref{bS} of each elementary factor of $\B$ in the parametrization $g=g_1\dots g_N\in\B$, relative to a Pyatetskii-Shapiro decomposition.
+Then temperedness and admissibility will follow from arguments very similar than those of Theorem \ref{TASP}. \end{rmk}